sedol1339/files/papers.md

     - ASR models show important performance drop onspontaneous speech.
     - LMs in their current form are not be adapted for spontaneous speech: even a LM trained on a dataset as big as Common Crawl does not seem to have significant positive effect.
     - This reiterates the importance of developing conversational LMs.

+Sadhu, S., He, D., Huang, C.-W., Mallidi, S. H., Wu, M., Rastrow, A., ...Maas, R. (2021).
+Wav2vec-C: A Self-supervised Model for Speech Representation Learning. arXiv, 2103.08393.
+Retrieved from https://arxiv.org/abs/2103.08393v2

+    - The wav2vec 2.0 problem formulation can result in several locally optimal codebooks.
+Some examples from our experiments: 1) only two codes are assigned: one for speech and the other for nonspeech; 2) the model assigns specific codes to fixed temporal locations, irrespective of the speech, to enable a good contrastive loss.
+The latter is especially probable if voice usually occurs at fixed temporal locations, as in our dataset.
+Hence, the wav2vec 2.0 codebook learning methodology might not generalize well to our pre-training dataset.
+    - We propose Wav2vec-C - a modification of wav2vec 2.0, regularized by an additional consistency network that learns to reconstruct the input features from the quantized representations in a way similar to a VQ-VAE model.
+This enforces the latent space to preserve meaningful information that enable a low reconstruction error.
+    - Our encoder network f (fig. 1) is a 3-layer LSTM as encoder with log-STFT input features.
+We quantize LSTM outputs with a product quantization module ("q" on fig. 1): we split each 768-demensional output vector into a pair of 384-dimensional sub-vectors, and store two codebooks (one for each sub-vector).
+Each codebook contains 320 384-dimensional code vectors, and quantization is performed by nearest neighbor search.
+Then the two code vectors are concatenated.
+To learn codebooks, we use either Gumbel-softmax, or K-means with a specific backprop method (sec 2.4.1, 2.4.2).
+We use a SpecAugment module to mask out portions of the continuous encodings, and feed them into a transformer context network g (fig. 1) with sinusoidal positional embedding, outputting the context representations.
+We apply a contrastive loss between the quantized encodings and the context representations, by selecting 50 negative samples.
+Our consistency network r (fig. 1) is a 3-layer LSTM that accepts the quantized embeddings and outputs "consistency vectors", denoted as S. We minimize the consistency loss: L2 distance between S and the log-STFT input features X. If we ignore the consistency loss, the rest of the model is similar to wav2vec 2.0 with one difference: wav2vec 2.0 uses CNN encoder that accepts raw audio.
+We also tune a magnitude of a diversity loss in Gumbel-softmax to avoid the codebook collapse that is commonly observed in VQ problems.
+    - For SSL and fine-tuning, we use real far-field speech with varied degrees of SNR ranging between -40 to 50 dB.
+The proposed SSL model after RNN-T fine-tuning achieved a 1.4% relative WER reduction over baseline (without SSL) compared to a 0.7% reduction from wav2vec 2.0.
+    - We also observed that ASR robustness is correlated with codebook diversity.
+Our model with Gumbel-softmax codebook fully utilizes codebook, while wav2vec 2.0 on our data under-utilizes codebook.
+The k-means codebook uses only a small fraction of the codes.
+The k-means codebook is is better than Gumbel-softmax for noisy test sets, and the Gumbel-softmax codebook is better on clean test sets.
+We hypothesize that a small codebook diversity may be good for noise robustness.

 Salesky, E., Wiesner, M., Bremerman, J., Cattoni, R., Negri, M., Turchi, M., ...Post, M. (2021).
 The Multilingual TEDx Corpus for Speech Recognition and Translation. arXiv, 2102.01757.
 Retrieved from https://arxiv.org/abs/2102.01757v2